sakaki-/raspbian-nspawn-64/README.md

 To reiterate: this is an *unofficial* image and is supplied in the hope it will be useful, but without warranty.

-If you'd like to take this idea forward, perhaps by packaging the various container components as .debs, adding other 64-bit guests (Arch, for example, to get more up-to-date packages), addding a QEMU user-mode `binfmt_misc` handler so the containers can be used on 32-bit only RPis also, generalizing the support for `uid`s other than 1000 etc. etc. then please go for it, with my blessing.
+If you'd like to take this idea forward, perhaps by packaging the various container components as .debs, adding other 64-bit guests (Arch, for example, to get more up-to-date packages), adding a QEMU user-mode `binfmt_misc` handler so the containers can be used on 32-bit only RPis also etc. etc. then please go for it, with my blessing.
 My 'real' 64-bit project is [gentoo-on-rpi3-64bit](https://github.com/sakaki-/gentoo-on-rpi3-64bit); *this* one I put together because I've come to believe it's what most people  casually looking to run some 64-bit stuff on their RPi3 are actually asking for.
 But, Debian's not my thing, and accordingly I'm not looking to be this project's long-term maintainer.
 Maybe that person could be you ^-^?

 Lastly, **feedback** is welcomed!
 So if you have any problems, questions or comments regarding `raspbian-nspawn-64`, feel free to drop me a line! (sakaki@deciban.com)